-Affiliate programs, contextual advertising, referral programs, teaser advertising, banners - whatever method of monetization of your site you choose, good or bad, you will need SEO to get organic traffic to your website.
+Affiliate programs, contextual advertising, referral programs, teaser advertising, banners - whatever method of monetization of your site you choose, you will need SEO to get organic traffic to your website.
 The good news is that you can improve your site’s position without burning the midnight oil learning SEO.
 Do you remember the Pareto principle?
 20 percent of your activities will account for 80 percent of your results.

-In this workflow, we’ll look at how you can improve your site’s position in Google with the help of SEMrush tools and get additional organic traffic without even being an SEO professional.
+In this workflow, we’ll look at how you can improve your site’s position in Google with the help of Semrush tools and get additional organic traffic without even being an SEO professional.

-Your main side-kick in the SEO world among SEMrush tools is On Page SEO Checker, which gives you plenty of ideas for your site optimization based on the top 10 real-time competitors for each of your target keywords.
+Your main side-kick in the SEO world among Semrush tools is On Page SEO Checker, which gives you plenty of ideas for your site optimization based on the top 10 real-time competitors for each of your target keywords.

 How it works: basically, you choose the pages on your site that you wish to receive ideas for, and keywords for which you would like to have these pages optimized.

 The tool offers you ideas that serve to improve your site’s ranking in Google.
 This is basically the stage of an SEO campaign when competitors are already analyzed, platforms for placing backlinks are verified, and the ideal text for Google bots is defined.
 You just have to follow the recommendations.

 Step 1: Setup and Collection of Keywords

 Of course, no matter how much we would like to simplify the SEO process, collecting keywords is an inevitable part of your work on SEO optimization.
 If you are ready to try an advanced method of collecting keywords, then we advise you to refer to the article How to Use Semrush for Keyword Research, which describes all methods of collecting keywords using Semrush.